mvd81/docker-laravel/README.md

 # Usage

-Create a directory where you want to use this Docker project.
+Create a directory where you want to use this Docker Laravel project.
 Go to CLI into this directory.

 * Clone this repo: ```git clone git@github.com:mvd81/docker-laravel.git .```